This entrepreneur put his mind to it the 2nd time around and got the physique he desired

 DS: It’s also worth mentioning here that because I was committed this time, I saw the results coming from both a physical and mental perspective.
-My structure in the day returned, I was being tested by this challenge and I had a real focus I could channel my energy into.
+My structure during the day returned, I was being tested by this challenge and I had a real focus I could channel my energy into.
 I noticed this within a few weeks, and so this really spurred me to keep going.

-I also quickly realised I was learning transferrable skills I could give to my son, and hopefully influence those closest to me to follow suit in some way.
+I also quickly realised I was learning transferable skills I could give to my son, and hopefully influence those closest to me to follow suit in some way.
 This became a real driver to me as the weeks went by.

 AV: That’s awesome.
 The domino effect of a transformation is one of the most fulfilling parts of what we do.
 Did you ever have any doubts along the way in the lead up to your shoot?
 What were the biggest challenges?